What's new on our site today!

 Online materials about Alaska Native history, education and cultures.

 Alaska Native Arts Foundation:

-Online gallery of Alaska Native American tribal art including jewelry, masks, baskets, decorative clothing,
+Online gallery of Alaska Native American tribal artwork including jewelry, masks, baskets, decorative

 Wikipedia article including photographs and information about Alaska Native corporations, tribes and villages.

 Earth houses, Plank houses and Igloos: Picture gallery showing Alaska Indian and Inuit homes.

 Alaska Native Claims Settlement Act Resources and American Indian and Alaska Native Tribal Government Policy:

 Articles on government laws and treaties related to Alaska Native people.

 Native Languages of the Americas website © 1998-2015